 As noted earlier, the School uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-Financial information is presented separately in the Balance Sheet and in the Statement of Revenues, Expenditures, and Changes in Fund Balance.
+Financial information is presented separately in the Balance Sheet and in the Statement of Revenues, Expenditures, and Changes in Fund Balances.

-As the School completed the fiscal year, its governmental funds reported a combined fund balance of \$907,065.
-Both revenues and expenditures increased overall for the same reasons described above for the governmental activities.
-In addition, expenditures increased due to capital outlay expenditures mentioned below.
+As the School completed the fiscal year, its governmental funds reported a combined fund balance of \$1,018,770.
+Both revenues and expenditures decreased overall for the same reasons described above for the governmental activities.
+In addition, expenditures decreased as capital outlay expenditures mentioned below were less than those of the year ended June 30, 2019.
+Moreover, the Paycheck Protection Program loan mentioned below provided additional financing sources, which increased the fund balances.